OppositeNor/cos-graphics/README.md

 [![State-of-the-art Shitcode](https://img.shields.io/static/v1?label=State-of-the-art&message=Shitcode&color=7B5804)](https://github.com/trekhleb/state-of-the-art-shitcode)

-This is a 2D rendering library I made to study and practice OpenGL project for myself.
+This is a simple 2D graphics library that can be used in simple 2D rendering

 ## Build